xpqz/documentation/language-reference/docs/language-reference-guide/system-functions/system-functions-a-z/system-functions-a-z/sr.md

 In Dyalog APL/X, `⎕SR` causes the input cursor to be positioned in the USER window.
 During execution of `⎕SR`, only the USER Window defined by `⎕SM` will accept input and respond to the keyboard or mouse.
 The SESSION and any EDIT and TRACE Windows that may appear on the display are dormant.

 In versions of Dyalog APL with GUI support, a single SM object may be defined.
 This object defines the size and position of the `⎕SM` window, and allows `⎕SM` to be used in conjunctions with other GUI components.
-In these versions, `⎕SR` acts as a superset of `⎕DQ` (see "Dequeue Events: " on page 1) but additionally controls the character-based user interface defined by `⎕SM`.
+In these versions, `⎕SR` acts as a superset of `⎕DQ` (see ["Dequeue Events: "](dq.md)) but additionally controls the character-based user interface defined by `⎕SM`.